sagemath/trac_to_gh/Issue 9237.md

 # Issue 9237: create a test in the old sage/server directory that shows that one can unpickle an old Sage notebook server directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9237

 Original creator: was